Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 Stretch the timeline and the math flips.

-- Gutter guards over 20 years: $3,600 to $9,000 total, with annual recurring costs of $0 to $50 for inspections.
+- Gutter guards over 20 years: A one-time premium installation in the $3,000–$7,000 range, with minimal recurring costs for periodic inspections.

 If you bought your home in a neighborhood like Silver Lake, View Ridge, or near Forest Park and plan to stay a decade or more, the long-term savings argument for guards is real.